All Year: Yes (except December)

 - Cardiff and Swansea

-The bunkhouse, the compost loos and the farmhouse kitchen are all on one level, each with just one step up at the doorways.
+The bunkhouse, the compost loos and the farmhouse kitchen are all on one level, but each has one step up at the doorways.

 How to travel to the UK without flying: